Wednesday, February 20th, 2019

 Thomas’ opinion concurring in his court’s decision not to hear McKee v.
 Cosby is an attack on New York Times v.
 Sullivan, a seminal Supreme Court decision “that prohibits a public official from recovering damages for a defamatory falsehood” unless they can show that the statement was made “with knowledge that it was false or with reckless disregard of whether it was false or not.”
 No other member of the Court joined Thomas’ opinion.

 New York Times involved an Alabama lawsuit that tried to impose crippling costs on the venerable newspaper after it published an advertisement seeking support for the Civil Rights Movement and Dr. Martin Luther King, Jr.’s legal defense.
-The ad contained […]
+The ad contained some […]

 1 Comment